allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 There are some missing spots that we want to cover in the next versions.
 The big things are:

-* Metrics.
+* Metrics
-* Monitoring.
+* Monitoring
-* Infrastructure management.
+* Infrastructure management

 Right now, BigFlow works only on GCP.
 We might expand to Hadoop or other cloud environments if a need appears.